0xC0FFEEBEEF/SCSD-Uninstall-Tool/README.md

 	```sh
 	git clone https://github.com/0xC0FFEEBEEF/SCSD-Uninstall-Tool.git
 	```
-2. Right-click `remove_connect_schoolmanager.bat` and select **Run as administrator**.
+2. For batch script: Right-click `remove_connect_schoolmanager.bat` and select **Run as administrator**.
-3. Follow any on-screen prompts to complete the uninstallation.
+3. For PowerShell script: Right-click `remove_connect_schoolmanager.ps1` and select **Run with PowerShell as administrator**.
+4. The script will attempt to uninstall the listed programs.
+If a program is not found, it will continue without error.

 ## Disclaimer
 Use this tool at your own risk.
 Ensure you have backups of any important data before running the script.